Battle of Turnhout (1789): Battle

 In October 1789, one of the two "divisions" of the patriotic army marched towards Brabant.
 It arrived in, and easily captured, Turnhout on the 25th.
 They had just left the town when they were informed that an Austrian force was moving towards them.
 Van der Mersch knew that a battle in open country would be futile and decided that his best chance would be to hold the town and fight in the streets, reducing the numerical advantage of the Austrian forces.

 With the help of Emmanuel-Joseph Van Gansen, son of a brewer in Westerlo, the inhabitants of the town threw up barricades in the streets.
 A group took position in the square and another at the entrance to the town near a mill.
 The town of Turnhout was besieged by the Austrians on 27 October and a violent combat took place.
 As van der Meersch had hoped, the Austrian forces were not well prepared for fighting in the town itself and, after five hours of fighting, they were forced to retreat, leaving behind five cannons.

 Aftermath

 News of the victory at Turnhout spread over the Flanders and Brabant and resistance increased.
 The Brabant Revolution became a reality.
 The towns of Ghent, Diest, Tienen, and Brussels fell to the rebels.
 Austrian forces withdrew to the Duchy of Luxembourg.
 On 31 December Brabant declared its own independence and was joined, in January 1790, by many other Belgian states leading to the creation of the United Belgian States.

-Commemoration

 Each year in the Turnhout battle is commemorated with a spectacle in the Gasthuisstraat, the location where the fighting was fiercest.
 A memorial by P. Brozius in the Market of Turnhout recalls this battle.
 The stone dates from 1889, on the occasion of the celebration of 100 years Battle of Turnhout.